 Team News

-Man City are still having to cope without long-term absences Rodri (ACL) and Oscar Bobb (leg fracture), while Guardiola has revealed that he "doesn't think" either Kyle Walker (fitness) or Kevin De Bruyne (groin) will be ready to return on Wednesday.
+Man City are still having to cope without long-term absences Rodri (ACL) and Oscar Bobb (leg fracture), while Guardiola has revealed that Kyle Walker (knee) and Kevin De Bruyne (groin) remain sidelined and will not be rushed back until they are 100% fit.

-After missing seven matches with a muscle injury, Nathan Ake watched on as an unused substitute against Wolves and the defender could be involved in some capacity against Sparta Prague, although he is not expected to start, so Josko Gvardiol is set to continue at left-back.
+After missing seven matches with a muscle injury, Nathan Ake watched on as an unused substitute against Wolves and the defender could be involved in some capacity against Sparta Prague, although it remains to be seen whether he will be fit to start, so Josko Gvardiol may get the nod to begin at left-back.

 As for Sparta Prague, Imanol Garcia (knee) is both injured and ineligible, while Elias Cobbaut (illness) is yet to make an appearance for the Maroons this term and is unlikely to feature on Wednesday.